 NOTE: The real benefits of this workout come from the volume of hard work.
 We typically build to where an athlete is doing 1×30 minutes of 30/30s.
 Repeating the warning above: DON’T START TOO FAST.

 Let 30/30 interval training be part of the finishing touches leading into a speed-focused event.
-Keep in mind the timeless words of Uphill Athlete co-founder Scott Johnston: “Speed Kills … Those Who Don’t Have It!”
+Keep in mind the timeless words: “Speed Kills … Those Who Don’t Have It!”